 Image-Line/FL Studio/Settings/Hardware

-Important: Don't rename this folder or any files inside it.
+Important: Do not rename this folder or any files inside it.

-For Mac: MIDI ports are automatically set up to receive data.
+Mac systems should have MIDI ports automatically configured to receive data.

 uv pip install httpx mido python-rtmidi typing fastmcp FL-Studio-API-Stubs